CRI-iAtlas/iatlas-data/README.md

       build_iatlas_db(reset = "reset")
       ```

-   The databse should now be available on `localhost:5432`.
+   The database should now be available on `localhost:5432`.
 The database is called `iatlas_dev`.

 ## Testing